TanStack/table/docs/src/api/table.md

 >
 ```

-Call this function to set the type of `columnDefinition.meta` objects that you can provide to your column definitions.
+Call this function to set the type of `columnDefinition.meta` objects that you can provide to your column defs.

 #### `setFilterMetaType`